pombredanne/Babywalk/README.md

 ## Output format

-The output will be a tar file, which content is:
+The output will be a gziped warc file.
+The filename is created from the given identifier and with extension '.warc.gz'.

-* file `output` has the fetch and cleanup logs,
-* file `seeds` has the seed URLs,
-* directory `content` has the result of the crawl.

-The `content` directory might be missing when wget could not get anything back.
-(eg.: no DNS entry for the site.)

 ## How to build and run